It's my first time Climbing. What do I do? What do I need?

 Or, if you prefer, please join us during our guided ClimbTimes.

 Climbers under the age of 18 MUST have their liability waiver signed by their parent or legal guardian.
 Minors must either be accompanied by the parent who submitted the Waiver, or they may present a picture of the parent's I.D. (captured most easily on a cell phone).
+No unsupervised minors under the age of 16!

 Does Adrenaline Climbing offer group discounts?